Top 5 4th Quarter Trades of Ad - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Advocacy Wealth Management Services, LLC reduced their investment in ARCA:OVL by 905,742 shares.
-The trade had a 4% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $30.59.
+Advisory Alpha, LLC reduced their investment in ARCA:SPTS by 777,997 shares.
+The trade had a 1.72% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $29.23.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Advocacy Wealth Management Services, LLC reduced their investment in ARCA:VOO by 39,835 shares.
-The trade had a 2.02% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $351.8.
+During the quarter, Advisory Alpha, LLC bought 391,456 shares of NAS:VGSH for a total holding of 400,058.
+The trade had a 1.72% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $58.41.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Advocacy Wealth Management Services, LLC bought 223,027 shares of ARCA:SPSB for a total holding of 3,011,250.
-The trade had a 0.87% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $29.13.
+Advisory Alpha, LLC reduced their investment in ARCA:PGX by 1,602,826 shares.
+The trade had a 1.49% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $12.49.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.